W HireWilliam

 AI Agents vs Workflow Automation: What's the Difference?

-Workflow automation (Zapier, Make, n8n) executes fixed, rule-based sequences: if X happens, do Y. It's deterministic, predictable, and breaks when inputs don't match what you anticipated.
-AI agents are autonomous software that make decisions, handle variable inputs, and complete multi-step tasks without a pre-written rule for every situation.
-Most businesses need both — and knowing which to use for what is the key to getting ROI from either.
+What is an AI agent?
+An AI agent is autonomous software that makes decisions, handles variable inputs, and completes multi-step tasks without a pre-written rule for every situation - it's closer to a tireless digital worker than a tool.
+Workflow automation (Zapier, Make, n8n), by contrast, executes fixed, rule-based sequences: if X happens, do Y. It's deterministic, predictable, and breaks when inputs don't match what you anticipated.
+Most businesses need both, combined into one autonomous AI workflow - and knowing which to use for what is the key to getting ROI from either.

 What Workflow Automation Is